mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 - **Single source of truth**.
 Because Toolpad runs alongside your existing code, it lets you maintain a single source of truth for all business logic
 - **Integrates well with your development lifecycle**.
 Your project lives on your own file system.
 You can use your own IDE, version control system, deployment target, CLI tools

-## The problems

-On reviewing multiple products and approaches, a few recurring core problem areas were noticed.
+On reviewing multiple products and approaches, a few recurring areas of concern were noticed.
 Let's examine them in detail:

-### The problems with pro-code tools
+## Building internal apps using pro-code tools

-#### Inhibit fast development

-Every organization aspires to achieve rapid delivery, but in order to accommodate potential use cases, developers are often compelled to opt for flexible pro-code solutions, which typically come at the expense of speed.
-They offer lower abstraction levels for more control but handling and scaling them soon becomes an unavoidable maintenance overhead.
+Every organization aspires to achieve rapid delivery, but to accommodate potential use cases, developers are often compelled to opt for flexible pro-code solutions, which typically come at the expense of speed.
+These tools offer lower abstraction levels for more control, but handling and scaling them soon becomes an unavoidable maintenance overhead.
+Lots of boilerplate HTML, CSS, and JavaScript glue code is needed just to get backend data to the browser.
+Building internal tools requires knowledge of front-end framework.
+While it may interest some, most internal tool developers find it an extra burden to maintain.

-#### More lines of code

-Lots of boilerplate HTML, CSS and JavaScript is required to build a custom internal tool from scratch.
-Lots of glue code is also required just to get backend data to the browser and hooked up to data displaying components.

-#### Compel you to learn front-end

-Building internal tools require you to know a front-end framework.
-While it may interest some, most internal tool developers find it an extra burden to maintain and often seek help from front-end professionls.

-### The problems with low-code tools
+## Building internal tools using low-code tools

+There exist many low-code code tools specifically to build internal tools.
+These help develop apps fast but come with a few trade-offs, as mentioned below:

-#### Codebase fragmentation and duplication
+### Codebase fragmentation and duplication

 Frequently, developers invest valuable time in hunting down particular versions of business logic and then maintaining them in multiple places.
 When working with external low-code/no-code tools, code/logic duplication can often arise as a consequence of design decisions.
 Not having a unified reference point within a codebase compromises its scalability as well as ease of maintenance and debugging.

-#### Extensibility
+### Extensibility

 Low-code tools are hard to extend.
 If there's something the tool can't do out of the box, you can't bring your own code with you and integrate it seamlessly.

-#### Loss of control
+### Loss of control

 When working with external tools, developers often forfeit their autonomy and are constrained by the choices offered by the tool.
 A black-box element intervention takes away the control over the entire process, encompassing integrations, deployment, and version control.
 This lack of control puts the underlying sensitive data to risk.
 The security of customer data is critical, and the seriousness of this matter can't be overstated.